mgiesen/Image-Comments/README.md

 - The image can be located in the same folder, a subfolder, or a parent folder of the current file.
 - Hover over the comment to view the image directly in the tooltip within your IDE.
 - The extension supports both single-line and multi-line comments in various programming languages.
+- Configure whether image paths are relative to the file or the workspace via the `imageComments.pathMode` setting.

 ### JavaScript Example